 The constitution includes all the rules in the CATSI Act that corporations change to suit their own circumstances and needs.
 For example:

-- corporation rules, such as name and objectives
+- rules specific to your corporation, such as its name and objectives

-- laws that can be changed, such as whether members are liable for the corporation’s debts
+- laws that have options, such as whether members are liable for the corporation’s debts

 - extra rules that the corporation has added itself

 - rules recommended by ORIC that are a good governance idea.

 Rules can sometimes be difficult to understand.
 In most circumstances very few people in a corporation will know all of the rules all of the time.
 It's important that a copy of the rule book is kept at the corporation's document access address/registered office.
 It is also a good idea to give each member of the corporation a copy of the rule book.